csev/cc4e/book/chap01.md

 Call by value is an asset, however, not a liability.
 It usually leads to more compact programs with fewer extraneous variables, because arguments can be treated as conveniently initialized local variables in the called routine.
-For example, here is a version of power which makes use of this fact.
+For example, here is a version of `power` which makes use of this fact.

 [comment]: <> (code c_024_01.c)

 The argument `n` is used as a temporary variable, and is counted down until it becomes zero; there is no longer a need for the variable `i`.
 Whatever is done to `n` inside power has no effect on the argument that power was originally called with.

+Yada

 When necessary, it is possible to arrange for a function to modify a variable in a calling routine.
 The caller must provide the _address_ of the variable